LukasElenbergas/logisim-quantum/README.md

   - https://reintech.io/blog/java-project-structure-organizing-managing-large-projects

 ## TODOS:
+- [ ] Setup jre, jdk, Intellij on work PC
+- [ ] Setup several GitHub Account access on work PC
 - [ ] Import missing external libraries to libs folder
 - [ ] Fix any outstanding errors
-- [ ] Figure out how to and compile the code
+- [ ] Figure out how to and compile the code and COMPILE
 - [ ] Prune any other unnecessary stuff from the repo